hellmarbecker/ksql-BAWAG/README.md

 Note how we collect several transactions into a bucket in order to retrieve them with a point query later.

-### 7. Use a point query to retrieve one customer’s last transactions over a week.
+### 7. Use a point query to retrieve one customer’s last transactions over a month.

     select * from odl_movements_iban_qtr where rowkey='d871fa21e640eba52a03399421a504b4';